Dedicated to Susannah Fraser.

 - They are things I can not control.

 - They are unquantifiable.

 - They are badly written.

 - They are things that did not really matter.

 It wasn’t until I started to talk about resolutions with my brilliant friend Susannah, that I realised I had been going about it all wrong.
-She explained to me about the yoga philosophy of intentions rather than goals.
-She helped to clarify the way in which intentions should be worded and the difference that can have on weather or not you succeed at achieving them.
+She explained to me the yoga philosophy of intentions rather than goals.
+She helped to clarify the way in which intentions should be worded and the difference that can have on whether or not you succeed at achieving them.
 She told me of the difference between resolutions and attitudes.

 I realised that I had a lot to learn about NYE and new years resolutions.
 I was confusing my goals with my intentions.
 This year I am going to set my Intentions.

 A goal is a personal or professional, desired end-point – Most commonly people endeavour to reach their goals within a finite time frame or to a deadline.
 Goals tend to be outcome orientated and time-based.
 Their achievements can be quantifiable and they are set in the future.

 Intentions are part of your everyday life.
 They are a philosophy more than a destination.
 You have more personal control over your intentions than your goals and are more likely to achieve the desired intention when it comes to health and illness.
 Intentions are about your attitude and perspective and emotions.
 Intentions are about the present.
 About being.

 I realise now that a happy, relaxed and stable 35, means so much more than a stressed out, neurotic and struggling 50.
 So this year I am not going to set a new years resolution.
 I am not going to write down a number on a piece of paper and hope for the best.
 I am going to set my intentions for the year.